lluuiissoo/cgol/readme.md

 The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.

 https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

+<h1>How to use this project</h1>

+<h2>CGOL.Core</h2>>
+This library contains the core functionality to initialize a universe of cells and perform transaformations to it.
+It can be used in a different UI project by referencint it from nuget:

+- dotnet add package lluuiissoo.cgol.core

+Usage:

+- Create instance of Universe class
+Universe universe = new Universe()

+- Iterate and apply rules:
+universe.Tick()

+- Iterations could be done thru a scheduler (In Progress...)

+<h2>CGOL.Desktop.UI</h2>
+This is a .NET Core Desktop UI based on Avalonia framework

+Usage:
+- cd CGOL.Desktop.UI
+- dotnet run